Our dog’s attention is the foundation for all training.

 - Repeat from number three until all ten rewards have been used and take a break.

-- If your dog starts to lose motivation to look at your quickly.
+If your dog starts to lose motivation to look at you quickly.
 Reduce the number of repetitions.
 If ten times is too many, try six or four.
 Your dog is an individual adjust the training to suit their stage.
 Build strong foundations first, then build more on top later.

 Building our dogs focus: How to train Automatic Focus

 With automatic focus, we are teaching our dog’s to ‘check-in’ with us without us asking them for their attention.
 This option may seem like a strange thing to train.